Tuesday, 21 May 2013

 • Achieving Reasonable Accommodation through Constitutional Remedies, Jennifer Koshan; Postface – Une photo vaut-elle mille ….maux ?, Christian Brunelle.

-Collection of papers presented at the 2007 CIAJ annual conference held in Halifax, for judges, practitioners, academics and other professionals interested in these matters.
+Collection of papers presented in Quebec City at the 2008 CIAJ annual conference for judges, practitioners, academics and other professionals.

 Table of contents